Journal Policies

 - communicating the reviews to authors and providing them with the necessary guidance throughout the revision process;

-- regularly updating the ILR Managing Editor on the progress of the Special Issue;
+- regularly updating the Managing Editor on the progress of the Special Issue;

 The ILR applies an editorial policy that: